Updates, Info, and Photos from Victoria's Pregnancy

-Victoria has surpassed her 100th day of pregnancy!
-As of today, she's 123 days along.
-She continues to be monitored and get regular ultrasounds.
-So far, she is progressing exactly as she should be.
-The fetus is getting harder to see at the moment since it is dropping down and the placenta is getting quite large—it can be hard to find it on the ultrasound!
-But every time we see that tiny southern white rhino-in the-making on the ultrasound screen, wiggling around, it makes our hearts leap too.
+Every time we see that tiny southern white rhino-in the-making on the ultrasound screen, wiggling around, it makes our hearts leap.
 Check out that little miracle!
 Can you make out the shape of its body and legs along the bottom left of the screen?
 The most recent good measurement we were able to get was its body length: 10 cm from crown to rump.

 May 18, 2018

 Victoria is only about 7 weeks along, and rhino pregnancies last 16-18 months.
 It’s early in her pregnancy, and the road ahead is long, but we’re so excited to share this wonderful news.
 Donors like you who make the work at the Rhino Rescue Center possible.

 Make a tax-deductible donation today and join the team fighting to save the most endangered animal on Earth.